 The minimum coursework requirement is 39 credit hours, comprised of 13 courses of three credit hours each.
 Students also must register for at least 12 hours of dissertation credits.
 Ten of the 13 courses are designated as "core," including quantitative techniques, research methods, economics, and policy studies.
-Each student also must complete three courses or 9 hours on a specialized "concentration."
+Each student also must complete four courses or 12 hours on a specialized "concentration."
 More than one concentration may be pursued in the program, should the student be interested in multiple areas.
-The program currently offers concentrations in Environmental Policy, Health Policy, International Development, Public Finance, and Sustainable Futures, but students can construct their own concentrations.
+The program currently offers concentrations in Global Policy, Health Policy, U.S. Foreign Policy, International Development, Public Finance, and Sustainable Futures.
 Students have available a wide array of courses from which to choose, and can also avail themselves of offerings at Louisiana State University through a consortium arrangement.
+Students who desire to pursue more than one area of concentration must secure approval from the program chair and their advisor before registering for courses outside of their declared concentration.

 This outline of the minimum requirement may be expanded as the student prepares a study plan.
 Each student must develop, with advisors, an approved plan of study no later than the second semester in residence.
-To remain in good standing, each student's GPA must remain at 3.0 or better.
-During or immediately following the final semester of coursework, each student must successfully complete a comprehensive examination that includes research components.
-Each student must complete and defend a doctoral dissertation.
-Requirement of the Graduate School apply in all these instances.
+To remain in good standing, each student's GPA must achieve a 3.0 or better in every course they attempt.
+After successfully completing the final semester of coursework.
+Each student must pass a written and oral comprehensive examination.
+The exam is comprised of theory and research components.
+Students are only admitted to candidacy if they have earned at least a 3.0 in every course and pass the comprehensive exam.
+The Ph.D. comprehensive exam is given only twice a year in the Fall and Spring Semesters.
+Exam dates are announced well ahead of time to alert prospective candidates.
+Students who fail ALL or ANY portion of the exam will be granted a retake within the semester of the exam.
+A student who fails a retake will be granted a final retake the following semester.
+A student who fails the final retake will be expelled from the program.
+Candidates must complete and successfully defend a doctoral dissertation.
+Graduate School rules and guidelines apply in all instances.

-A full-time student should expect to complete coursework and the comprehensive examination within two academic years (four semesters).
-The dissertation committee will guide the preparation of a prospectus and the dissertation.
+A full-time student should expect to complete coursework within two academic years (four semesters).
+A committee of departmental graduate faculty will devise, evaluate, and score each student's comprehensive exam questions and answers.
+The candidate's dissertation committee will guide the preparation of a prospectus and the dissertation.
 The dissertation is likely to take one to two years for full-time students and a longer period for part-time students.
+Full-time and part-time students must maintain continuous registration throughout the program.
 More detailed rules and policies for all requirements are available in the Nelson Mandela School of Public Policy and Urban Affairs.

-ASSISTANTSHIPS, FELLOWSHIPS, SCHOLARSHIPS A
+ASSISTANTSHIPS, FELLOWSHIPS, SCHOLARSHIPS

-limited number of assistantships are available for full-time students who must take at least three courses per semester and provide ten hours of research assistance each week to designated faculty members.
-The State Board of Regents may continue to provide a few well funded fellowships for especially qualified applicants.
+A limited number of assistantships are available for full-time students who must take at least three courses per semester and provide ten hours of research assistance each week to designated faculty members.
+The State Board of Regents may continue to provide a few well-funded fellowships for especially qualified applicants.
 Tuition scholarships also are available for some students.
 In no case will financial aid last longer than three academic years, unless so provided in Regents' Fellowships.
 All applicants planning on full-time study are considered for the assistantship and fellowship, and some of the scholarships are available for part-time students.